AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Introduction

-To date, research on AI fairness has primarily focused on protected attributes such as race, gender, and age \citep{abid2021, zhao2024gender, liu2024generation}.
-A growing body of evidence shows that LLMs can reproduce and even amplify social stereotypes along these lines, often due to biased training data or inadequate debiasing interventions \citep{nangia2020crows, nadeem2021stereoset, kotek2023gender, cheng2023marked}.
-As a result, regulatory frameworks and algorithmic audits have largely concentrated on mitigating harms associated with these well-defined dimensions of demographic attributes \citep{mickel2024racial, wright2024null}.

-In contrast, self-preference bias reflects a different and underexplored phenomenon that emerges from AI–AI interactions.
-Rather than being tied to demographic attributes, it depends on the source of the content under evaluation---specifically, whether it was produced by the evaluating LLM model itself.
-This bias is inherently interactional: it arises when LLMs are asked to judge content that may share stylistic or linguistic patterns with their own generative outputs.
+Self-preferencing bias is inherently interactional: it arises when LLMs are asked to judge content that may share stylistic or linguistic patterns with their own generative outputs.
 As such, it poses a new challenge for AI fairness, one that is not addressed by existing safeguards focused on demographic disparities.
 If left unchecked, self-preference could subtly distort evaluative processes across hiring, education, publishing, and more---privileging those who employ the same AI system used for evaluation (i.e., the ``right'' tool from the model's perspective) while disadvantaging those who use different tools or none at all.
-Addressing this issue will require expanding current fairness frameworks to account for interactions between LLM models and their potential to shape outcomes in an increasingly AI-mediated world.
+Addressing this issue will require expanding current fairness frameworks to account for LLMs' dual roles as both decision aids and evaluators in an increasingly AI-mediated business environment.